rikedyp/LearnAPL/APL Short Course.md

 ```APL
 + - × ÷ * ⍟ | ⌈ ⌊
 ```
+Negative numbers are represented by a high minus ¯ (TI calculators do this)

 #### Problem set 1. (the type of maths / word problems you would get when learning this in school - a quick refresher)